ubcuas/GCOM/README.md

 ## pathfinding.go
 Any functions related to interfacing with pathfinding are declared here.

+## rcomms.go
+Any functions related to interfacing with the RCOMMS system are declared here.
+Most likely, this include instantiation of socket connections via a middleware to allow for endpoints in the form of controllers to be reached.

 # Tests
 Tests are ran on a per file basis.
 For example, tests for `odlc.go` will be in `odlc_test.go`.